JulianaHelena5/score/README.md

 > Keep moving forward :)

-- Fix Gigalixir view.
+- Fix Gigalixir database access.
 - Improve GenServer tests.
+- Increase test coverage.
 - Study a better way to schedule the GenServer call if needed.
-- Increase test coverage.
 - Metrics and monitoring.

 Do you have any suggestion?
 Send me, please!